Russkiy Mir Foundation

-The founders the Ministry of Foreign Affairs of the Russian Federation and the Ministry of Education and Science of the Russian Federation.
+The founders are the Ministry of Foreign Affairs of the Russian Federation and the Ministry of Education and Science of the Russian Federation.
 The assets of the foundation come from the federal budget, voluntary property contributions and donations, and other legal sources.

 The foundation made in 2011 an agreement with the University of São Paulo for founding the Laboratório de Estudos Russos (LERUSS).

-Some observers described the foundation as an instrument for projecting the Russian state's soft power.
-Since the 2022 Russian invasion of Ukraine, the Russian world as a concept and its instruments have been associated with the Russian irredentism, imperialism and totalitarianism.
+Some observers described the foundation as an instrument for projecting the Russian state's soft power and as a tool for propaganda.
+Since the 2022 Russian invasion of Ukraine, the general Western disposition is that the Russian world as a concept and its instruments have been associated with Russian irredentism, imperialism and totalitarianism.

 Sanctions

 In July 2022 the EU imposed sanctions on Russkiy Mir Foundation in relation to the 2022 Russian invasion of Ukraine.